VCWVL/wede5020-part-2-Kythera-Pather/README.md

 ### Project Goal:
 To design and develop a comprehensive, user-friendly e-commerce website for Exclusive Books, providing a seamless online shopping experience for book lovers.
 The website will serve as a digital extension of the physical stores, showcasing the company's vast book collection, services, and community-focused initiatives.

+ # Part 1 details
+ Part one is asked to create a website could use an existing website for help and as an example or make up a whole website.
+There was asked to create 2 proposals for 2 diffrent websites and see whihc one was best to start coding with.
+The was research involed in theproposal and through out the project to get an understanding of howto code the website and information to use towards to website.
+HTML was used in the first part to creat the website.

 ### History of the website
 Exclusive books is a well-known chain of bookstores in South Africa, that offers a large assortment of books, stationery, and other goods both online and in-store.
 They aim to promote a culture of reading through their retail stores, loyalty programs, and community initiatives.